BICCN/TMN/README.md

 ## Editing
 The ontology is comprised of a few groups of terms.
 Generally speaking, there are three ways to edit or add to the ontology:

 1. external terms (from other ontologies): Use [OntoFox](http://ontofox.hegroup.org) for importing terms from other ontologies.
-Edit the corresponding [file name] file.
+Edit the corresponding [TMN-edit.owl](https://github.com/patrick-lloyd-ray/TMN/blob/main/src/ontology/TMN-edit.owl) file.
 2. template terms: Use [ROBOT](http://robot.obolibrary.org/template) to convert spreadsheets to OWL.
 Edit the relevant file:
   - [techniques](https://github.com/patrick-lloyd-ray/TMN/blob/main/templates/techniques_template.csv) for techniques.
   - [modalities] for modalities.